foofighterbass/alpaco/README.md

 ## Prerequisites
 You have two ways to install **"Nice Fellow of Day"** application: using docker or installing node.js and postgresql manually.
 If you want to use docker, you need to install it on your machine.

-In both cases you need to fulfill `vault.js` file with your own credentials for database and telegram bot token
+In both cases you need to fulfill `vault.js` file with your own credentials for database and telegram bot token.

 ## Installation using docker